b-i-bob/essential_sql_tips_and_tricks/query_from_more_than_one_table.md

 FROM users AS U
 JOIN locations AS L ON U.location_id = L.id
 ```
+This is another way to get values from another table.
+It uses the same relationship between the users and locations tables.

 A `JOIN` is different from a sub-select in two important ways:
 (1) Duplication.
 Having multiple matches to the second table will output multiple
-rows, one for each match in the second table.
+rows, one for each match in the second table duplicating the values in the first table.
 (2) Missing rows.
 If there is no match the values for that row from the first will not be output.
 It will be dropped from the result set.

-## Tip #3: Use a `LEFT JOIN` to retain every row in the first table.
+## Tip #3: Use a `LEFT JOIN` to retain every row, avoid missing rows, from the first table.

 ```sql
 SELECT U.username, L.zipcode, L.city